firebolt-db/godocs/docs/Guides/loading-data/loading-data.md

     3. Select the **More options** icon (<img src="../../assets/images/more options icon.png" alt="more options icon" width="12"/>) to export the contents of the Query history tab to a JSON or CSV file.

 ## Load data using SQL statements
-If the functionality in the **Load data** wizard does not meet your needs, or you prefer to write directly in SQL, you can enter SQL and run it in the Firebolt SQL workspace.
+If the **Load data** wizard does not meet your needs, or you prefer to write directly in SQL, you can enter SQL and run it in the Firebolt SQL workspace.

 Before you can load data using a SQL script, you must register with Firebolt, and create a database and an engine.